lana-daraiseh/GatorHire/project_root/README.md

 2. Install required Python packages: pip install flask pandas scikit-learn python-slugify pdfplumber docx2txt tqdm PyPDF2

-3. Install and verify Ollama:
+3. Install and verify Ollama (Can skip 3-5 if using API key):
    - Download from: https://ollama.com/download
    - Open a new PowerShell window and verify: ollama --version